Cletus-FTL30/gatekeeper/README.md

 python3 gatekeeper/evaluate.py
 ```

-This demonstrates the central problem addressed by the project: structural validation alone does not determine whether a rule modification preserved its intended detection behaviour.
+This demonstrates the central problem addressed by GateKeeper: structural validation alone does not determine whether a rule modification preserved its intended detection behaviour.

+---

-### 2. Rule-based evaluation
+### 2. Rule-based Evaluation

 Hand-built dataset: